 If you want to earn cashback on all types of spending with no irritating category restrictions, the Standard Chartered Manhattan 500 Card is probably a good fit for you.
 And for low income working adults, it may very well be the best student credit card option available to you right now.
 Just be sure to keep the following in mind before you apply:

 - Other cards might offer higher cash rebate rates – but these will usually be limited to specific spending categories only.

 - Your annual fee waiver for this card only applies for the first year, whereas competitors might offer more generous fee exemptions for certain customers.

 - While there is no minimum spend requirement and no annual fees for the first year with this card, you could get hit with late payment, cash advance and other charges if you’re not careful.

 - It’s always sensible to compare the market before deciding which cards might be the best fit for you

 Here at Instant Loan, we like to keep our readers updated on all the latest news regarding cards, loans, travel insurance, monetary authority rule changes and other financial products.
-We also offer a loan comparison service for home loans, personal loans and renovation loans that enables you to retrieve up to three loan quotes from licensed moneylenders absolutely free.
+We also offer a loan comparison service for home loans, personal loans and renovation loans that enables you to retrieve up to three loan quotes from top financial institutions absolutely free.